The Three Golden Rules of presentations are

 Stand Up

-- Be visible, but do not stand in one place with your hands in your pockets, or even worse: sit behind a desk.
+Be visible, but do not stand in one place with your hands in your pockets, or even worse: sit behind a desk.

-- Move about.
+Move about.
 Show that you are in command by occupying and using your area, the stage or the floor space that is yours.

 Speak Up

-- Speak in a good, clear voice.
+Speak in a good, clear voice.

-- Use your voice as an instrument to keep the audience's attention and to underline the most important points in your presentation.
+Use your voice as an instrument to keep the audience's attention and to underline the most important points in your presentation.

-- Use eye contact to maintain a rapport with the listeners.
+Use eye contact to maintain a rapport with the listeners.

-- If appropriate, use humour as a way of creating contact
+If appropriate, use humour as a way of creating contact

-- Tackle questions in a positive, friendly way.
+Tackle questions in a positive, friendly way.

 Shut Up

-- Know when to stop.
+Know when to stop.

-- Plan your presentation effectively, so that you give the most important information in a way that will be remembered
+Plan your presentation effectively, so that you give the most important information in a way that will be remembered

-- Do not try to say too much - you will either end up spending too much time or drown the audience in a flood of information they will not be able to .
+Do not try to say too much - you will either end up spending too much time or drown the audience in a flood of information they will not be able to .

-- Do not be afraid to improvise if necessary.
+Do not be afraid to improvise if necessary.
 If you instinctively feel that the audience is becoming restless or bored, it might be a good idea to skip a couple of points in order to highlight the really important message.

 Complete this summary of the main points by choosing the correct alternative (an adjective to describe a or , or an or an )

-- Sometimes it may be to improvise.
+Sometimes it may be necessary necessarily to improvise.

-- Improvisation is not a bad thing.
+Improvisation is not necessary necessarily a bad thing.